From Pain to Perspective

 She told me the drink would clear me out.
 It might be painful, but it might also reboot my stomach.
 I was fucking excited—we finally had a solution, or at least we were on the path to one.
 She prescribed me the drink.

-I went to Anishnawbe and saw Melanie, my traditional counsellor, who I hadn’t seen in about five months.
+I went to Anishnawbe and saw Melanie, who I hadn’t seen in about five months.
 I used to see her at least twice a month, talk to her weekly.

 I just couldn’t talk to her for a while, and I don’t know why—I think I needed my head to be clear, and it wasn’t.
 Over the past four months, there have been so many drastic changes with me psychologically, figuring out what’s actually transpired in the past two years.